The Best Moving Truck Rental Companies

 Enterprise offers a variety of trucks for personal moving: the 15-foot parcel van for $75/day, the 16-foot cabover truck for $85/day, the 24-foot box truck for $95/day, and the 26-foot box truck for $105/day.
 Each of these also costs an additional $0.21 per mile traveled.
 Add-ons such as furniture pads and moving straps can be purchased as well, but prices and availability vary.

 Reservation for an Enterprise rental truck is a simple process that can be done entirely online through the Enterprise website.
 Enterprise truck availability varies by location, and they require that moving trucks be returned to the same site that they were rented from, making this company less useful for long-distance moves.
 All of their moving truck rentals come with a tuck-under liftgate, making loading and unloading as easy as can be.
-Enterprise has quality customer service with a 3.5/5 star average review on consumeraffairs.com.
+Enterprise received a 3.5/5 star average review on consumeraffairs.com.

 Penske is a big name in moving truck rentals, and they have locations throughout the continental U.S. They offer five different sizes of moving vehicles: a cargo van, a 12-foot truck, a 16-foot truck, a 22-foot truck, and a 26-foot truck.
-Their prices vary based on date and availability, but were quoted for a local move in November at $90/day for the cargo van (plus $0.89 per mile driven), $30/day for the 12-foot and 16-foot trucks (plus $0.79 per mile driven), and $40/day for the 26-foot truck (plus $0.79 per mile driven).
+Their prices vary based on date and availability, so it’s best to get a quote online using their website.

 Penske truck rental offers a large fleet and has good availability, although you may find yourself having to go up or down one size if you don’t reserve the vehicle far enough in advance.
-Reservations can be made well in advance using the online system through their website.
 The 16-, 22-, and 26-foot trucks all have built-in 1,000lb loading ramps.
 Penske has an average review of 1.5/5 stars on consumeraffairs.com.

 Methodology: Research for these trucks included analyzing customer reviews of each company, as well as reading over the information provided by each company for each truck and other services offered.
 Where data was not provided directly on company websites, we reached out to company representatives by web-chat and phone to ascertain relevant information.